 With its close ties to the sea, it’s not surprising that Bretagne’s butter is typically salted.
 On the other hand, Poitou-Charentes butter usually isn’t.

-Salted butter is called beurre salé or, if it’s lightly salted, beurre demi-sel.
+Called beurre salé or, if it’s lightly salted, beurre demi-sel.

-Unsalted butter is called beurre doux, but is often referred to as, simply, beurre.
+Called beurre doux, but is often referred to as, simply, beurre.

 The third famous French butter-producing site is the area around the town of Isigny-sur-Mer, in Normandy.
 Le beurre d’Isigny has a special production process and an AOC label, which means it follows strictly controlled standards and can only come from that particular region.
 Beurre d’Isigny has a good reputation for its taste and is often the most high-end butter you’ll find on a small grocery store’s shelf.
 It can be doux or salé, although the percentage of salt is strictly controlled.

 Salted and unsalted butter are the two main ways to categorize butter in France, but as with most kinds of French food, there are additional details that can sometimes make a big difference.
-Here are a few other common butter categories you’ll find in typical French grocery stores:

 le beurre gastronomique: gourmet butter